daplhall/Maze-Generation/README.md

 # Maze generator
-A simple maze generator written in, with a visualizer for the command prompt.
+A simple maze generator written in  C. It can generate a random maze, solve it, and display it to the command prompt.
+This was done as a small for fun project.

 Here is an example generated ascii maze with it solution starting at `S` and ending at `E`
 ```